awslabs/aws-mobile-appsync-sdk-js/tutorials/react-offline-realtime-todos/README.md

 }`
 ```

-Import both of this into your application:
+Import it into your application:

 ```javascript
 import ListTodosByStatus from './GraphQLAllTodosByStatus';
 ```

-These changes will allow you to use the `status` enum in a query and properly update different parts of the Apollo cache reflected in your UI with a single mutation.
-The UI code for this is already included in the `AppComplete.js` file, and you will see how similar to the editing case earlier the `compose` function is used to wrap multiple operations in a single component.
-This time however, you can modify the `graphqlMutation` for `UpdateTodo` and `deleteTodo` so that it conditionally modifies the appropriate "Pending" and "Done" sections of your cache & UI:
+This query will allow you to list Todos by `status`.
+Next modify the `<AllTodosWithData />` component to properly update different parts of the Apollo cache reflected in your UI with a single mutation.
+Now modify the `graphqlMutation` for `UpdateTodo` and `deleteTodo` so that it conditionally modifies the appropriate "Pending" and "Done" sections of your cache and UI.
+Replace the `<AllTodosWithData />` component with this:

 ```javascript
 const AllTodosWithData = compose(